pmonnin/dbpedia-ontologies-mining/README.md

         * *PROPOSED_NEW*: relationship not existing inside DBPedia hierarchies
     * *bottom* (string): URI of the bottom object of the proposed subsumption
     * *top* (string): URI of the top object of the proposed subsumption
-    * *value* (number): value of the proposed subsumption according to the chosen evaluation strategy
+    * *values* (object): values of the proposed subsumption according to available evaluation strategies.
+Object written with fields: `"strategy-name":computed-value`.
 * *comparison-statistics*: file where statistics of comparison results will be written

 ### Comparison results statistics histograms